 It may be wise to have a couple of your own questions ready should you get the opportunity to ask.

 Those tendering for a licence in England will be required to undertake a skills test.
 This is usually in the form of a shooting test and being competent in the DSC1 shooting standard should cover all possibilities.
 Applicants would be wise to take the time to practise on the range in order to familiarise themselves with these shooting positions prior to the test.
-This would usually include 3 shots in to a 4-inch circle at 100m prone position, 2 shots in a deer target killing area at 100m prone position, 2 shots in deer target killing area at 70m kneeling or sitting position and 2 shots in deer target killing area at 40m standing position.
-These requirements are available on the DMQ website for reference.
+This would usually include three shots in to a 4-inch circle at 100m prone position, two shots in a deer target killing area at 100m prone position, two shots in deer target killing area at 70m kneeling or sitting position and two shots in deer target killing area at 40m standing position.
+These requirements are available to view on the DMQ website for reference.

 It is essential that your rifle is in good order and appropriately zeroed.
 Ensure you are happy with the performance of the ammunition you intend to use and take enough with you to cover all eventualities; this will give you the confidence to deliver on the day.